JakeKallioniemi/shortest-path/docs/testing_document.md

 ## Unit testing

 Unit testing is done with [JUnit5](https://junit.org/junit5/).
-The utility classes and custom data structures have a decent amount of test.
-Reading files and UI are not unit tested and they are ignored from the test coverage report.
-There are several classes that contain no or very little logic and are mainly used to hold data which are not tested directly.
-Because of the nature of the benchmark classes testing that they work correctly with unit tests is difficult.
+The utility classes and custom data structures have a decent amount of tests.
+Reading files and UI are not unit tested, and they are ignored from the test coverage report.
+There are several classes that contain no or very little logic, and are mainly used to hold data which are not tested directly.
+Because of the nature of the benchmark classes, testing that they work correctly with unit tests is difficult.

 ## Algorithm correctness